syncfusion-content/maui-docs/MAUI/Popup/styles.md

 ![Displaying a .NET MAUI Popup with footer customization](/Images/styles/naui-popup-with-footer-customization.png)

-## Border customization
+## Stroke customization

-The SfPopup allows customizing the border appearance with various border customizations as follows:
+The SfPopup allows customizing the stroke appearance with various stroke customizations as follows:

 <table>
 <tr>